oscarmrom/Logic-System-Design-II-Final-Project-VHDL/README.md

 Postconditions : The elevator has arrived in response to a request.
 Alternative Flow of Events : None.
 Assumptions : None.

+Final Product Comments:

+Our final sim model was not completely executing correctly.
+We ran into issues when simulating stops after one floor run.
+The Dr. Ari Mukherjee gave us a passing grade for the effort gone into the project and what we came up with.